 High housing costs, a potential end to a moratorium on evictions and prolonged unemployment have many Americans worried about keeping a roof over their heads.
 We found that nationwide, nearly 33% of people (1 in 3) are worried they will face foreclosure or eviction in the next two months.

-- Alaska, South Dakota and Nebraska have the highest numbers of people facing foreclosure.
+- California, Vermont and Louisiana have the highest numbers of people facing foreclosure.

-- Alabama, Georgia and North Dakota have the highest numbers of people facing eviction.
+- Alabama, Kentucky and South Carolina have the highest numbers of people facing eviction.